15-Minute Garlic Butter Shrimp

 - Warm oil in a large skillet over medium-high heat.
 Add garlic and red pepper flakes, and cook for 30-60 seconds, just until fragrant.

-- It’s easy to defrost frozen shrimp in minutes!
-To do so quickly and safely, put the frozen shrimp in a colander and run them under cold water for 5-7 minutes.
+- It’s easy to defrost frozen shrimp quickly.
+Place frozen shrimp in a colander and run them under cold water for 5-7 minutes.
 They’ll soften right up!
 Gently shake off the extra water, and they’re ready to cook.